 We are most familiar with star-shaped snow crystals, but there is a lot larger variety.
 Read about the sixteen different types of snow crystals including plates, needles, columns, and twelve-sided crystals.
 The shape of a snow crystal is primarily determined by how cold the temperature is.

 Snow crystals have six sides because water molecules attach themselves in a hexagonal shape.
 Some snow crystals are twins.
 Two snow crystals grow on top of each other and form twelve sides.
 As the snow crystal grows branches, they form off one of the six sides.

 A perfectly formed snow crystal is symmetrical.
 Each branch of the snow crystal grows independently but generally at the same rate because it is exposed to the same temperature, thus creating six-sided symmetry.
 Most snow crystals are not symmetrical though.
 One side might grow faster than the others or it may bump against another crystal as it falls, causing a branch to break.

 You can see snowflake symmetry first hand by observing snowflakes you catch or by cutting out snowflakes.
 Experiment with different cuts to see how the design changes.
-(Directions are below for cutting six-sided snowflakes.
+(See the video tutorial below for cutting six-sided snowflakes.)

 Are there identical snowflakes?